-Compelling evidence shows that the atherosclerotic process (buildup of fatty plaque in arteries) begins in childhood and progresses slowly into adulthood.
-Then it often leads to coronary heart disease, the leading cause of death in the United States.
+Compelling evidence shows the atherosclerotic process (buildup of fatty plaque in arteries) begins in childhood and progresses slowly into adulthood.
+Later in life, it often leads to coronary heart disease, the leading cause of death in the United States.

 Evidence shows that:

 - Atherosclerosis or its precursors begin in young people.